-To succeed internationally, e-commerce retailers need to ensure two different types of product/market fit: (1) The actual items sold must be desired in other countries and (2) products must be sold on platforms and devices where target customers shop.
+To succeed internationally, e-commerce retailers need to ensure two different types of product/market fit: (1) The actual items sold must be desired in other countries, and (2) products must be sold on platforms and devices where target customers shop.

 This is true for business anywhere, but in international e-commerce, it specifically means thinking beyond the site.
 Smartphones account for one-third of all U.S. e-commerce purchases, so in this market, adaptive design and apps are both givens.

 Even customers who aren’t mobile-first like having the option: In China, consumers who shop via computer and phone spend 17 percent more time shopping than those limited to one device.
-They also spend across 29 percent more product categories.
+They also spend 29 percent more on product categories.

 In other countries, social media is a growing venue.
 Fifty-three percent of U.K. brands allow buying via Facebook, Twitter, and others.
 Only 25 percent of British consumers have actually made social media-based purchases, though, so this option is far from required.
 As more competitors move in that direction, it is worth investigating the prevalence of social media shopping in your target country.

 Regarding more traditional product/market fit, market research should be of both a legal and cultural nature.
 Of course, e-commerce merchants should learn what currently sells well and whether existing competitors have monopolized the total addressable market in their target markets.
-Note that brick and mortar dominance does not equate to dominance in e-commerce.
+Note that brick-and-mortar dominance does not equate to dominance in e-commerce.

 For example, foreign companies have higher market penetration in Belgium than in the Netherlands.
 This is, for example, because traditional Belgian retailers were slow to offer e-commerce.

-Also be sure to note that a country’s online demographics may not mirror its population.
+Also, be sure to note that a country’s online demographics may not mirror its population.
 While most developing countries have greater internet penetration in cities, culture also affects target market demographics.
 In India, for example, women have traditionally been barred from having back accounts.

 In 2014, only 43 percent had an account.
 But by 2017, that number grew to 77 percent.
 This late adoption has created an overwhelming male customer base for international e-commerce.